 The costs and practicality of assessment have been key considerations in the development of this approach, not least because of the number of smaller businesses who employ apprentices in these roles.
-Cost effectiveness has been increased in a number of ways, including
+Cost effectiveness has been increased in a number of ways, including:

-- the removal of the current duplication in the on programme assessment of knowledge, by enabling the assessment of knowledge through vendor and professional qualifications - the pragmatic combination of assessment methods ensures breadth, validity and reliability to satisfy the assessment requirements whilst minimising additional, non-value adding assessment costs - the removal of the current requirements for the collection of unnecessary evidence throughout the duration of the apprenticeship, by focusing on end point assessment - the simplification of roles and responsibilities in the assessment process - the involvement of the employer in defining the work projects reduces the need for multiple visits by assessors - the development of on-line approaches, including on-line materials, resources and assessment processes, to enable scalability and cost-effectiveness
+- the pragmatic combination of assessment methods ensures breadth, validity and reliability to satisfy the assessment requirements whilst minimising additional, non-value adding assessment costs; - the removal of the current requirements for the collection of unnecessary evidence throughout the duration of the apprenticeship, by focusing on end point assessment; - the simplification of roles and responsibilities in the assessment process; - the involvement of the employer in defining the work projects reduces the need for multiple visits by assessors; - the development of on-line approaches, including on-line materials, resources and assessment processes, to enable scalability and cost-effectiveness.

 Consultation with awarding organisations and training providers has confirmed that the costs of this approach will be no more than the current arrangements, and could be significantly less.
-Their view is that less time will have to be spent on assessment, but that the time spent on assessment will be more value adding to the apprentice and the employer.
+Their view is that less time will have to be spent on assessment, but that the time spent on assessment will be more value-adding to the apprentice and the employer.
 They also recognise that they may need to have more experienced staff involved in the process.

 Our aim is that assessment costs will be 10-20% of the total cost of the apprenticeship.
-The direct costs of assessment are estimated as follows
+The direct costs of assessment are estimated as follows:

-- assessment of portfolio of evidence 3.5 hours - interview 2 hours - assessment of final project based on the model of a practical complex project completed over three days, with one assessor covering a group of up to five apprentices, giving a cost of 1 day of assessment per apprentice
+- assessment of portfolio of evidence 3.5 hours; - interview 2 hours; - assessment of final project based on the model of a practical complex project completed over five days, with one assessor covering a group of up to five apprentices, giving a cost of 1 day of assessment per apprentice.

-This gives a direct cost of assessment of between 2.5 and three days of assessor costs per apprentice
+This gives a direct cost of assessment of between 2.5 and three days of assessor costs per apprentice.